sap license audit

 Now, with knowledge of any gaps, decide how to address them before the audit:

-- True-Up or Optimize: For each discrepancy, can you resolve it proactively?
+• True-Up or Optimize: Can you resolve each discrepancy proactively?
 Options include:

-- Reassign or Cleanup: If you found 50 extra Professional users but realize 30 of them were inactive, removing those accounts might bring you back into compliance.
-If some users were overclassified (given too high a license), downgrading them (if justified by their usage) could resolve a compliance issue.
+• Reassign or Cleanup: If you find 50 extra Professional users but realize 30 are inactive, removing those accounts may bring you back into compliance.
+If some users were overclassified (given a license that is too high), downgrading them (if justified by their usage) could resolve a compliance issue.
 Essentially, optimize your current usage to fit within entitlements.

-- Purchase Needed Licenses (in advance): If, after optimization, you still have a shortfall (for example, you have 10 more heavy users than licenses), consider buying the needed licenses before the audit concludes.
+• Purchase Needed Licenses (in Advance): If, after optimization, you still have a shortfall (for example, you have 10 more heavy users than licenses), consider purchasing the necessary licenses before the audit concludes.
 The reason is strategic: if SAP finds you under-licensed, you’ll pay the list price plus back maintenance from the date the usage began.
 If you buy proactively, you might be able to negotiate a better discount or bundle it with something else.
-But timing is key – if the audit has already been formally launched, any purchases may still be counted as a result of the audit.
-Some companies prefer to quietly engage their SAP account manager before submitting audit data, to top up licenses in a way that avoids non-compliance findings.
+However, timing is crucial – if the audit has already been formally launched, any purchases may still be attributed to the audit.
+Some companies prefer to quietly engage their SAP account manager before submitting audit data to top up licenses, thereby avoiding non-compliance findings.

-- Document and Justify: For any grey areas, prepare a justification.
-For instance, if you have a technical system user that SAP’s tools count as a Named User, but your contract says system accounts don’t need a license, flag that clause.
-You may need to explain to SAP why you didn’t count certain IDs.
+• Document and Justify: For any grey areas, prepare a justification.
+For instance, if you have a technical system user whose SAP tools count as a named user but whose contract says system accounts don’t need a license, flag that clause.
+You may need to explain why you didn’t include certain IDs in the SAP count.
 Having the documentation ready, such as the contract excerpt, strengthens your defense.

-- Address Indirect Access Now: If indirect use is significant, one remediation option could be to opt into SAP’s Digital Access Adoption Program (DAAP) before the audit.
-SAP’s DAAP offers a steep 90% discount for licensing indirect document】.
-By measuring your documents and purchasing digital access licenses through the program, you essentially resolve indirect use compliance issues and lock in favorable terms.
+• Address Indirect Access Now: If indirect use is significant, one remediation option could be to opt into SAP’s Digital Access Adoption Program (DAAP) before the audit.
+SAP’s DAAP offers a steep 90% discount for licensing indirect documents.
+By measuring your documents and purchasing digital access licenses through the program, you effectively resolve indirect use compliance issues and secure favorable terms.
 The program has specific rules (e.g., Option B grants 90% off, but no further negotiation is allowed on that item).
-Weigh this if indirect usage is your big worry – it might be better to settle it proactively rather than haggle during an audit resolution when SAP has more leverage.
+Consider this if indirect usage is your primary concern – it may be better to settle it proactively rather than haggling during an audit resolution when SAP has more leverage.
 Always run the numbers: maybe your indirect count is small and existing Named Users cover it, or maybe it’s huge and DAAP is worth it.

-- Plan for Engines: If an engine metric is overused, try to limit its technical usage.
+• Plan for Engines: If an engine metric is overused, limit its technical usage to prevent misuse.
 For example, if a BW data volume exceeds the licensed TB limit, can you archive some data to reduce it?
-Or if you exceeded a user metric, was it a one-time spike that’s now back to normal?
+Or, if you exceeded a user metric, was it a one-time spike that has now returned to normal?
 Document those circumstances.
-If unavoidable, talk to SAP about adjusting the license metric (perhaps by moving to a higher-tier license) proactively.
+If unavoidable, discuss with SAP the possibility of proactively adjusting the license metric (for example, by upgrading to a higher-tier license).

 4. Documentation and Audit Process Readiness

-- Prepare Documentation Package: Organize a central repository of all documents that you might need to provide or refer to during the audit.
+• Prepare a Documentation Package: Organize a central repository of all documents that you may need to provide or refer to during the audit.
 This includes the contracts (with key pages highlighted for easy reference), recent USMM/LAW measurement results, and a written explanation for any non-standard aspects of your landscape.
-For example, list all your SAP installations and their System IDs, highlighting which ones are for backup, disaster recovery (DR), and non-productive use (because non-production users may not be counted in the same way, depending on your contract).
-If you’ve carved out an exception (like a training system with generic users), note how those are isolated.
+For example, list all your SAP installations and their System IDs, highlighting which ones are for backup, disaster recovery (DR), and non-productive use (because non-production users may not be counted similarly, depending on your contract).
+Note how those are isolated if you’ve carved out an exception (like a training system with generic users).
 The goal is to show you’re on top of your environment.
-Having a clear License Entitlement vs. Usage spreadsheet is powerful – it can mirror SAP’s compliance report format, showing each category as either OK or with a planned action.
+A clear License Entitlement vs. Usage spreadsheet is powerful – it can mirror SAP’s compliance report format, showing each category as either OK or with a planned action.

-- Define Roles & Responsibilities: Decide who will be the point of contact for the auditors (usually someone in SAM or IT asset management).
+• Define Roles & Responsibilities: Determine who will serve as the primary point of contact for the auditors (typically someone in SAM or IT Asset Management).
 Also, who will be on the internal “audit response team”?
 This often includes a representative from procurement or legal (to handle contractual interpretation and any negotiations), the SAP Basis administrator (to run measurements and gather data), and possibly a finance person (if financial discussions are involved).
-Let this team know their roles ahead of time, even run a drill: for example, practice how you would respond if SAP queries why a certain user is classified in a certain way.
+Let this team know their roles beforehand, even run a drill: for example, practice how you would respond if SAP queries why a certain user is classified in a certain way.
 This avoids confusion when you’re under time pressure during an audit.

 5. Seek Expert Help if Needed